remysucre/ORBIT/README.md

 **DRAWING MISSING FONTS**

 ORBIT uses a hand-drawn font called [cuniform](https://github.com/remysucre/cuniform) designed specifically for the playdate.
 It covers most of the common characters, but you might be surprised how many characters there are on the internet!
 Whenever you see �, it means that character is missing in our font.
-You can figure out what character it is by visiting the same page on your computer, and use https://play.date/caps/ to draw your favorite design!
+You can figure out what character it is by visiting the same page on your computer, and use https://play.date/caps/ to draw your favorite design.

 **ACKNOWLEDGEMENT**